zackforbing/ruby-submissions/1507/05-enigma.markdown

 #### Notes

+* Didn't plan well enough, was making it too complicated
+* 95 tests, about 13 broken
+* Implementation has lots of neat pieces, but the stitching together is somewhat rough -- maybe trying to do things too right the first time
+* Like the direction of the testing.
+Make sure to run all tests from root and run them all together frequently
+* Make sure to run command-line scripts and tests from project root

 #### Scores

-* Functionality:
+* Functionality: 2
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## With Mike